 Of all the essential oils available, peppermint and lavender oils create a calming effect that makes them great for treating headaches.

 Lavender oil is often used in aromatherapy to help you relax or wind down before bed.
 Research has also confirmed that it is effective in treating migraines.
 A study published in European Neurology had people suffering from headaches inhale lavender oil and track the effects every half hour.
 92 out of 129 participants responded favorably to the lavender oil treatment.
-(9)
+(9) [tweet_quote] Peppermint oil stimulates blood flow to the forehead, helping to relieve that migraine.[/tweet_quote]

 Several studies from the 1990s (I would love to see more recent research here!) found that topical application of peppermint oil was effective in reducing symptoms of tension headaches, which are characterized by moderate pain and tightness or pressure around your forehead and the back of your forehead or neck.
 (11)